-You can set properties for DMX512 outputs, Art-Net or sACN by going to the DMX Settings window (from the System menu (press <Avo> + <Disk>) select [DMX Settings]).
-The left-hand side of the DMX Settings window lists the possible output nodes on this console, split into different module types.
-Click the {Cog} icon at the right hand side of the module type (DMX Output, Art-Net, Streaming ACN or Visualiser).
+You can set properties for DMX512 outputs, Art-Net or sACN by going to the DMX Settings window (from the System menu (press <Avo> + <Disk>) select [DMX Settings]) and then click the {Cog} icon at the right hand side of the module name.

 This allows you to adjust settings for each module, and for the network protocols to select which network adapter to use to output the protocol.
-All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan PC Suite (Titan Go / Simulator) this depends on your computer; many laptops will have a wired network adapter and also a WiFi (wireless) adapter, both of which will be shown.
+All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan Mobile and Simulator this depends on your computer; many laptops will have a wired network adapter and also a WiFi (wireless) adapter, both of which will be shown.